pereznetworks/WeatherX/README.md

       - fixed some minor differences between PostgreSQL and SQ-Lite
       - secure sessions and internal data
         - need to abide by DarkSky and TomTom api usage rules
-        - have ditched SQL-Lite and now using PostgreSQL
+        - have ditched SQL-Lite - now using PostgreSQL
           - Heroku has PostgreSQL as their free built-in db offering
     - front-End
-      - dropped React.js, now PUG for rendering
+      - dropped React.js,
+      - REST API renders UI using PUG
   - unit tests
     - have to make sure the development unit tests I have been using can be used with project submission
   - hosting requirements